Terms and Conditions

 You must comply with the boarding requirements detailed in our Frequently Asked Questions on our website or otherwise advised to you.
 If you need assistance with embarkation or disembarkation as a result of reduced mobility or a disability, please see clause 16.
 If you do not arrive to embark on time at any port or place then we shall have no liability in respect of the consequences.
 We shall not be obliged to delay departure or deviate from the intended itinerary and you must bear any and all costs arising as a result.
 Costs associated with transportation to rejoin the ship such as, but not limited to, travel costs, government fees, visa fees, subsistence, accommodation, air fare, launch fare, car hire or agency fees must be borne by you.

 (1) Services and goods provided during the holiday and any port or airport charges and taxes which are not included in the confirmed holiday price must be paid by you.
-Additionally, unless otherwise specified at the time of booking, fares do not include travel insurance, drinks, service charges, gratuities relating to services, hotel meals, shore excursions, connecting regional flights (unless booked with us at the same time as you make your cruise booking), personal expenses, dining at certain on-board restaurants and any other item not expressly included in the fare.
+Additionally, unless otherwise specified at the time of booking, fares do not include travel insurance, drinks, service charges, gratuities relating to services, charges (e.g. VAT) imposed by local authorities whilst in port or within territorial waters on goods and services provided onboard ship, hotel meals, shore excursions, connecting regional flights (unless booked with us at the same time as you make your cruise booking), personal expenses, dining at certain on-board restaurants and any other item not expressly included in the fare.
 Fares published are guideline prices, may be subject to change at any time and are subject to availability.
 Except where indicated, advertised fares are per person, based on double/twin occupancy and include relevant government fees and taxes in the amounts current and applicable at the time of publication.

 You must have received all vaccinations necessary for the holiday in good time prior to the commencement of your holiday and you must have available for production as required during the holiday your passenger ticket, valid as required for the holiday, passport, visas, medical card, vaccination record and any other documents, including those which are as required by any governmental authority, and as required by our COVID-19 Policies and Procedures (as described in clause 2) necessary for the scheduled ports of call and disembarkation.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to obtain and carry all required documentation or to otherwise comply with all applicable requirements (including health / COVID-19 related ones).
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on or passed onto us or expenses being incurred by us, you will be responsible for reimbursing us accordingly (see also clause 18(7)).